Click here to locate NaturalVue® certified eye doctors in your area.

 What causes myopia?

-There is a 25% chance a child will develop myopia if one parent is myopic.
-That number jumps to 50% if both are myopic.1
+There is a 50% chance your child will develop myopia if both parents are myopic — 25% if one parent is myopic.1

-Myopia prevalence increased 3x in young children during 2020
+During the COVID-19 lockdown, myopia prevalence increased 3x in young children.2

 Children spending 7+ hours a week on digital devices face 3x the risk of developing myopia.3

-Regular glasses do not slow down the progression of myopia.
-In fact, they can contribute to myopia.4
+Regular single vision glasses do not slow down the progression of myopia.
+In fact, they may contribute to increased myopia.4

 There are NO safe levels of myopia3